BlueInt32/rest-api-good-practice/README.md

 	-> the server scales easier, by not dealing with multiple session memory management
 * Cacheability

 Most of the time it relies on the HTTP protocol, using its verbs : GET, POST, PUT, DELETE, PATCH.
-Although it does not offer built-in security features, encryption, session managemeent, QoS guarantee, those services can be added on top of HTTP.
+Although it does not offer built-in security features, encryption, session managemeent, QoS guarantee, those services can be added on top of HTTP

 Notes about the document :
 - JSON : requests content are written using JSON.
 It is the go-to description langage nowadays but XML could also be used.